conan-io/docs/ci_tutorial/tutorial.rst

   and work.
 As such it is expected to be quite stable, similar to a shared "develop" branch in git, and the repository should contain pre-compiled binaries for the organization pre-defined platforms, so developers and CI don't need to do ``--build=missing`` and build again and again from source.
-- ``packages``: This repository will be used to upload individual package binaries for different configurations.
-To consider a certain change in a package source code to be correct, it might require that such change build correctly under a variaty of platforms, lets say Windows and Linux.
-  If the package builds correctly under Linux more quickly, we can upload it to the ``packages`` repository, and wait until the Windows build finishes, and only when both are correct we can proceed.
-The ``packages`` repository serves as a temporary storage when building different binaries for the same package in different platforms concurrently, until all of those configurations have been built correctly.
-In the example above, when some developer did source changes in a new ``ai/1.1.0`` recipe, the different binaries for Windows and Linux will be built in different servers.
-These jobs can upload their respective binaries for Windows and Linux to the ``packages`` binary repository.
-Note that these individual binaries will not disrupt other developers or CI jobs, as they don't use the ``packages`` repository.
-- ``products``: It is possible that some changes create new package versions or revisions correctly.
-But these new versions might break consumers of those packages, for example some changes in the new ``ai/1.1.0`` package might unexpectedly break ``engine/1.0``.
-Or even if they don't necessarily break, they might still need to build a new binary from source for ``engine/1.0`` and/or ``game/1.0``.
-The ``products`` binary repository will be the place where binaries for different packages are uploaded to not disrupt or break the ``develop`` repository, until the "products pipeline" can build necessary binaries from source and verify that these packages integrate cleanly.
+- ``packages``: This repository will be used to temporarily upload the packages built by the "packages pipeline", to not upload them directly to the ``develop`` repo and avoid disruption until these packages are fully validated.
+- ``products``: This repository will be used to temporarily upload the packages built by the "products pipeline", while building and testing that new dependencies changes do not break the main "products".

 .. graphviz::
     :align: center